Achindh/certify-me.github.io/integrations.md

 HeroImg: /assets3/images1/API-1.png
-Hero1Msg: Automate
+Hero1Msg: Integrate
-Hero2Msg: Awarding Verifiable Credentials
+Hero2Msg: With More Than 5000+ Applications
 Hero3Msg: Automate Issue, Retrive and Delete Certificates and badges using our Integrations

 1FeaturesImg: /assets3/images1/LMS.png